-Nikon D3300 versus Nikon D500
+Nikon D3300 vs D500

-The Nikon D3300 and the Nikon D500 are two digital cameras that were announced, respectively, in January 2014 and January 2016.
+The Nikon D3300 and the Nikon D500 are two digital cameras that were officially introduced, respectively, in January 2014 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3300 has a resolution of 24 megapixel, whereas the D500 provides 20.7 MP.
+The D3300 has a resolution of 24 megapixels, whereas the D500 provides 20.7 MP.

-Body comparison: Nikon D3300 vs Nikon D500
+Body comparison: Nikon D3300 vs D500

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably larger (39 percent) than the Nikon D3300.
 Moreover, the D500 is substantially heavier (100 percent) than the D3300.
 It is noteworthy in this context that the D500 is splash and dust-proof, while the D3300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.